jameswangz/github-shared-repository/README.markdown

   the value of the :COMMIT_ID_PARAM_NAME we configured in the trigger script, optionally you can specify a default value for this parameter like 'Manually', this parameter will be exported to environment variable by Jenkins thus you can use it in the build process for some versioning purpose.
-* Generate Github Commit Link : in the Post-build Actions, check 'Generate Github Commit Link', set the Git Commit Id Parameter Name to the same value of the :COMMIT_ID_PARAM_NAME.
+* Generate Github Commit Link And Changes Since Last Build : add a build step and choose 'Generate Github Commit Link And Changes Since Last Build',
+  set the Git Commit Id Parameter Name to the same value of the :COMMIT_ID_PARAM_NAME.
 * Trigger Parameterized : check 'Trigger parameterized build on other projects', fill in 'impl,web' for 'Projects to build', click 'Add Parameters' and choose 'Current build parameters'.